 Trainees submit twice-yearly case reports of their clinical work, which are carefully reviewed and responded to by the Student Progress Committee, providing another mechanism for trainees to get help with their clinical work.
 Trainees are encouraged to take part in all the Society’s educational and training events, including two half-day Scientific Meetings with invited speakers.

-In addition to an undergraduate university degree, all applicants must have an advanced degree and/or at least two years of clinical experience.
+In addition to an undergraduate university degree, all applicants must have an advanced degree and/or at least two years of clinical experience and be a member of a regulated health professional organization.
 In addition to the written application process applicants will be interviewed by two senior clinicians associated with the program.

 Class size is limited and teaching takes the form of small group seminars.
 Tuition is $4000 yearly.
 Supervisory fees are additional and are individually arranged.
 Applicants are asked to submit letters of reference from those who are familiar with their clinical work.
 All applicants are interviewed by the Selection Committee of the Training Program.